Joanne Mitchell

-Joanne Mitchell (born 30 July 1971) is an English film, stage and TV actress and also Director and Producer.
-In 2011 she co-founded Mitchell Brunt Films with husband and Emmerdale colleague Dominic Brunt and has worked as producer/writer and Director on several of the company's films.
+Joanne Mitchell (born 30 July 1971) is an English actress, director, and producer.
+In 2011 she co-founded Mitchell Brunt Films with husband and Emmerdale colleague Dominic Brunt and has worked as producer, writer, and/or director on several of the company's films.

 Career

 Mitchell trained at The Bristol Old Vic Theatre School, where she met future husband Dominic Brunt.
 After graduating she embarked on a varied career in theatre and TV, including four roles in TV soap Emmerdale.
 Mitchell's theatrical roles have included Macbeth's Lady McDuff, Hermia in A Midsummer Night's Dream and Rosaline in Love's Labours Lost.
 She has also played Valerie in Conor McPherson's The Weir and Jenny in Alan Ayckbourn's Family Circles.